Originally published April 17, 2018.

 For their young son, they only try to buy only the essentials.
 And much of what they buy is secondhand.

 Thanks to their sacrifices and budgeting, the Masters allocate a staggering $12,000 a month towards their debt.

 And when they’re more established, they plan to refinance their loans to reduce their interest rate and make more headway against their principal.

 Amber and Danny also hold weekly meetings to discuss their finances and ensure they stay on track.
-This helps prevent debt-fatigue, too.
+This helps prevent debt fatigue, too.

 The Masters do give themselves some “fun money” each month to try and keep themselves from feeling deprived.

-“But when we have a moment of weakness, we look at the numbers to keep it fresh,” adds Amber.
+“But when we have a moment of weakness, we look at the numbers to keep it fresh,” added Amber.
 “It reminds us that going out to eat for $30 worth of sushi isn’t worth it.”

 Thanks to all of their hard work, the Masters are on schedule to pay off their $600,000 in student loans in an astonishing five years, saving them hundreds of thousands of dollars in interest.

 Amber and Danny also run a blog detailing their journey called Deeply in Debt, where they share what they learn, how they are paying down their debt, and inspiring others.